 4. Inspire everyone around you (it’s not just about you)

 Courtesy and encouragement is expected at an event like this, but we were truly inspired by how the participants really backed each other up throughout the pitch process.
 Each girl clearly had their own specialty, and the others respected them for it.
 It’s a great reminder from these talented young ladies that we don’t always need to be at the center of discussion; lift each other up and everyone comes out on top.

 It was an honor to be a judge at this year’s regional pitch event — shout outs to the middle school and high school girls kicking a** and taking names as the Technovation challenge continues worldwide!

-Want to learn more about what Genuine’s been up to?
-Read more on our Genuine blog.
+Want to know what Genuine’s been up to?
+Read more on our blog.